Yes, your separation can be quick & comfortable if you start well.

 You are having difficulty agreeing on what should go into your Separation Agreement

-Family mediation is a flexible and highly effective process.
+Family law mediation is a flexible and highly effective process.
 The goal is to reach the best possible outcomes for each person and the process requires respectful, good faith negotiations.
 With the guidance of a skilled family mediator, most people are able to effectively navigate separation and preserve the health and functionality of their relationship going forward.

 Our Separation Agreement Process